j-d-b/tas-server/README.md

 ## Deployment
 The production TAS will be deployed using [Docker](https://www.docker.com/). `tas-server` is one part of the two-piece TAS backend, the other part is the database.

+### SQL Server Database
+There are a few things you must do after installing SQL Server to allow for connections from the tas-server.
+In the production deployment v1, we're using SQL Server Express (free version).

+From **Sql Server Configuration Manager**
+1. Ensure SQL Server Network Configuration -> Protocols for SQLEXPRESS (instance name) -> TCP/IP is enabled
+2. Note the TCP Dynamic Ports number for the IPALL group in TCP/IP Properties (for the `MSSQL_TCP_DYNAMIC_PORTS` env variable)

 ## Docker
 The `tas-server` project can be run with [Docker](https://www.docker.com/).
 Is is also on [Docker Hub](https://hub.docker.com/r/jbrdy/tas-server/).